flytbase/flytsamples/README.md

 # FlytSamples

-FlytOS abstracts drone autopilot's navigation, setup and high level functions to a companion computer in the form for FlytAPIs.
+FlytOS abstracts drone autopilot's navigation, setup and high level functions to a companion computer in the form for FlytOS [Drone APIs](http://api.flytbase.com) .
 FlytOS uses ROS at its core and exposes APIs for non ros users as well.
 FlytSamples are sample scripts/apps written using FlytAPIs in ROS, C++, Python, RESTful and WebSockets.
 To replicate these samples you need to install recent version of FlytOS for your companion computer.
 FlytOS supports several companion computers as listed here http://flytbase.com/flytos/.
 For instructions on setting up FlytOS please refer the [documentation](http://docs.flytbase.com/docs/FlytOS/GettingStarted.html).

 **CPP-Python-ROS Apps:**